gruco0002/FluidSolver/README.md

 Therefore no prebuilt binaries are needed, since cmake will compile each needed library.

 ### Downloading dependencies

+To automatically download the needed dependencies and extract them into your folder execute the correct `download_dependencies` script for your operating system in the repository root.
+For UNIX based systems: `download_dependencies.sh`, for Windows: `download_dependencies.ps1` Those scripts execute the individual download scripts contained in the repository.

 There are currently two dependency folders in the project tree: `src/dependencies` and `tests/dependencies`.
-Each folder contains a `README.md` and a download script that automatically downloads the needed dependencies, extracts them correctly and cleans up afterwards.
+Each folder dependencies folder contains a `README.md` and a download script that automatically downloads the needed dependencies, extracts them correctly and cleans up afterwards.
+Those scripts can be called by yourself or will be started by calling the above described script in the repository root folder.

 Before working with this project or compiling it, you should download the dependencies by using the scripts or doing it manually.

 #### Launching the scripts